kroma-network/kroma/specs/challenge.md

 ## Bisection

-At this moment, it takes a long time to generate proof for state transition of even a single block.
+At this moment, it takes a long time to generate a proof for the state transition of even a single block.
-To resolve this problem, we adopt a way so called `interactive fault proof`.
+To resolve this problem, we adopt an `interactive fault proof`.
-Unlike other implementations bisecting until both parties find a single step of instruction to execute, we bisect until the challenger finds a single step of block to prove fault-ness.
+Unlike other implementations bisecting until both parties find a single step of instruction to execute, we bisect until the challenger finds a single step of block to prove faultiness.
 The basic idea is derived from [Arbitrum Nitro](https://github.com/OffchainLabs/nitro).

-**NOTE:** Someday if the proof generation becomes fast, this process can be removed.
+**NOTE:** Someday if proof generation gets faster, this process can be removed.

 In conclusion, we have two requirements.
-One is bisecting to find a single block, the other is the last turn should be challenger's turn.
+One is bisecting to find a single block, the other is that the last turn must be the challenger's turn.
 By making use of the fact that [L2 output root][g-l2-output] is always submitted at every 1800 [L2][g-l2] blocks, for example, we can decompose 1800 into 45 and 40.
 We let the challenger submit 46(45 + 1) segments and the asserter do 41(40 + 1).
 The reason why the challenger submits more than the asserter is to prevent challenge abusing.
 As a result, after one interaction between parties, [ZK fault proof][g-zk-fault-proof] can be ready to be verified on [L1][g-l1].
 In reality, 1800 blocks are segmented using `SEGMENTS_LENGTHS`.

 Here we give a simple example with a small number to show you how it works.
-Let's say there are 11 blocks and the 3rd block is the block a challenger want to argue against and this number is decomposed into 5 and 2.
+Let's say there are 11 blocks and the 3rd block is the block a challenger wants to argue against and this number is decomposed into 5 and 2.
 Also, let's assume that both of them agree the state transitions to the 2nd block.

 | Turn       | Action          | Segment Start | Segment Length | Segments        | Condition          |